-(Playa d’es Cavallet, Playa de Salinas & Playa d’en Bossa)
+Playa de Salinas, Playa d’es Cavallet & Playa d’en Bossa

-head to Salinas beach but take a left 600m before and this thin road on the salt fields takes you to the lovely Es Cavallet Beach.
-El Chiringuito was created by the Anglo/French partnership of Jonathan Thorogood and Olivia Fleury, and they have built up a fantastic beach club that caters to all and is family friendly (crèche and kids menu).
+Es Cavallet beach.
+Head to Salinas beach but take a left 600m before and this thin road on the salt fields takes you to the lovely Es Cavallet Beach.
+El Chiringuito was created by the Anglo/French partnership of Jonathan Thorogood and Olivia Fleury, and they have built up a fan-tastic beach club that caters to all and is family friendly (crèche and kids menu).
 It is stylish but relaxed.
 If the seared tuna is on the menu try it, it’s fantastic.
 A great place to spend the afternoon and it is now open for delicious dinners too.
-You could continue walking down the beach for 600m until you get to El Chirin’gay’ which offers a very different scene!
+You could continue walking down the beach until you get to El Chirin’gay’ which offers a very different scene!

 - +34 971 39 53 55

-In 2018 Beso Beach Ibiza opened its doors on Salinas beach.
-Charming restaurant with a laidback atmosphere, nice music and probably situated on the best spot of the Salinas bay.
+Salinas Beach.
+In 2018 Beso Beach Ibiza opened its doors on Salinas Beach.
+Charming restaurant with a laid back atmosphere, nice music and probably situ-ated on the best spot of the Salinas bay.
 Great access to the beach and amazing views during daytime and sunset.
-They serve good but fairly high priced Mediterranean food.
-If you want to get hold of a sunbed, go early.
+They serve good food but fairly hight prices Mediterranean food.
+If you want to get a hold of a subbed, go early.

 - +34 971 34 99 00